intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/python.md

 ---
 ### **5. Known Issues**

-- If you meet the following error when `pip install analytics-zoo`:
+- If you meet the following error when `pip install bigdl`:
 ```
 ERROR: Could not find a version that satisfies the requirement pypandoc (from versions: none)
 ERROR: No matching distribution found for pypandoc